THE TRUTH BEHIND RIDING ELEPHANTS

 Now, I’m not claiming that this exact process is used upon every single elephant that sadly ends in the tourism ‘career’… For the elephants that have been bred in captivity, the force of submission isn’t as intense.
 But like I said, it’s in an elephant’s wild nature to avoid all human connection – I once again, have a lot of doubts that any of an elephants taming is gentle nor kind.

 It is said that there are around 2700 domesticated elephants, and between 2000, 3000 wild elephants in Thailand alone.
 If you add it all up, that’s a lot of torture, a lot of death, and a whole lot of destruction.
+Instead of your 5 minutes of excitement, why not visit the elephant sanctuaries to learn about the truth of riding elephants in Thailand?
+I can assure it will change your mind for the better!

 I guess the main message is, if you’re not certain of the background, morals and treatment of these animals, there’s no certainty that cruelty isn’t involved.
 Sadly, animal exploitation doesn’t just stop with elephants; taking selfies with tigers, holding sea turtles, watching dancing monkeys or dancing cobras, seeing dolphin shows and drinking civet coffee are just a few of the others that need to be addressed.